 2. Apply for your Student Visa

-- F-1 Student Visa - apply for this visa if you are attending our ESL program or have been admitted as an undergraduate or graduate degree-seeking student.
+- F-1 Student Visa - apply for an F-1 visa if you have been admitted as an undergraduate or graduate degree-seeking student.

-- J-1 Exchange Visa - Exchange students from an approved partner university.
+- J-1 Exchange Visa - apply for a J-1 visa if you are an exchange students from an approved partner university.

 - Here is a helpful video with visa interview tips.